svpru/contactbook/README.md

 Actions:
 * This contract has 3 actions.

-    * emplace : emplace a new account into a table "person".
+    * emplace : emplace a new account into a table.
-    * modify  : modifies an exited account of the table's multi-index "people"
+    * modify  : modifies an exited account of the table
-    * erase   : erases an existed account of the table's multi_index "people"
+    * erase   : erases an existed account of the table

-table name:
-* person

 multi_index table name:
 * people